 Once utilized mostly by interior designers and decorators - indoor living plant walls are growing in popularity among homeowners and are relatively easy to put together.
 They allow you to display your favorite plants in a unique and eye-catching way or free up some valuable floor space by moving plants onto your wall.

-Also sometimes called living walls or vertical gardens, plant walls can be made in a variety of different ways and styles, and you can even purchase living plant wall kits to help get you started - although these can be pricy depending on where you purchase them from.
+Also sometimes called living walls or vertical gardens, plant walls can be made in a variety of ways and styles, and you can even purchase living plant wall kits to help get you started - although these can be pricy depending on where you purchase them from.

 This tutorial will go over a simple, budget-friendly DIY plant wall using items you may already have laying around your house.